MelanyPalacio/MelanyPalacio/README.md

 I am currently a software Developer and a Computer engineering studentat Politecnico Colombiano Jaime Isaza Cadavid.
 I love engaging with the development community, learning, and discovering new things, This passion drives me to be part of PionerasDev and attend community events like MedellínCSS, CSSConfColombia, JSConfCO, and more.

 💻 Software Developer specialized in Frontend.
 📚 Computer Engineering student with a technical background in Information Systems Programming.

-🌱 Dedicated to creating solid and sustainable architectures for complex systems.
+· Dedicated to creating solid and sustainable architectures for complex systems.

-🌟 Main technologies: Next.js, React, Tailwind, TypeScript, JavaScript, HTML, CSS, Node.js

-😃 Committed to innovation and collaboration in high-impact projects.
+· Main technologies: Next.js, React, Tailwind, TypeScript, JavaScript, HTML, CSS, Node.js · Committed to innovation and collaboration in high-impact projects.

-🏡 Based in La Ceja (Ant), Colombia.

 ## Contact Me ☕ :